Dolapur/fashionplace_ecommerce_app/README.md

 * Cart: Enable users to add products to their cart while browsing and proceed to checkout when ready to purchase.

-* Payment Integration: Integrate Flutterwave payment gateway to securely process payments for user purchases.
+* Payment Integration: Integrate Stripe payment gateway to securely process payments for user purchases.

 # Installation
 * Clone the repository: